gender-combinator/agda-proof-trees/README.md

 Proof trees are nice to look at some times. 🙃
 This library lets you write proof trees and their rules nearly word for word in Agda.

-To get an idea of the syntax see a short and medium [example here](examples/Examples.lagda.md)
+- To get an idea of the syntax see a [short and medium example here](examples/Examples.lagda.md)
+- To add new terms see [Exp](src/Exp.lagda.md)
+- To add new rules see [ProofTree](src/ProofTree.lagda.md)

 ## Some gotchas
 ### Syntax